MindscapeHQ/raygun4php/README.md

 ### With Composer

-Composer is a package management tool for PHP which automatically fetches dependencies and also supports autoloading - this is a low-impact way to get Raygun4php into your site.
+Composer is a package management tool for PHP which automatically fetches dependencies and also supports autoloading - this is a low-impact way to get Raygun4PHP into your site.

 1. If you use a *nix environment, [follow the instructions](http://getcomposer.org/doc/01-basic-usage.md#installation) to install Composer.
-Windows users can run [this installer](https://github.com/johnstevenson/composer-setup) to automatically add it to the path etc.
+Windows users can run [this installer](https://github.com/johnstevenson/composer-setup) to automatically add it to the Path.

 2. Inside your project's root directory create a composer.json file, containing:
 ```json